mredenti/modern-cmake/episodes/02-variables.md

 When used to define cache variables without the FORCE keyword, the set() command conceptually acts more like set-if-not-set.
 - Cache variables allow the user to set variables and options which can be easily overriden from the command line without making changes to the CMakeLists.txt
+- Prefer to provide cache variables for controlling whether to enable optional parts of the build instead of encoding the logic in build scripts outside of CMake.

 ::::::::::::::::::::::::::::::::::::::::::::::::::